Upcoming Webinars

 The Neuro-EM Webinar Series provides live, interactive webinars every other month.

 Who Can Attend?
 The Neuro-EM webinars are open to anyone.
-K12 scholars, Pipeline participants, and other aspiring emergency medicine physician-scientists across the career continuum (students, residents, fellows, junior faculty) are invited to attend.
+K12 scholars, prior applicants, Pipeline participants, and other aspiring emergency medicine physician-scientists across the career continuum (students, residents, fellows, junior faculty) are invited to attend.

 Goals: The webinar series expands upon the mentorship and training provided at the highly successful Neuro-EM Retreat.
 The broad range of practical topics are intended to help trainees establish and successfully direct an independent, NIH-funded research program.